Singer - Singer Ten

 - The first Singer Ten was a (63x88mm) 1096cc side valve four cylinder built between 1912 and 1924.
 It was a conventional chassis with semi elliptic springs front and back.
 In 1916 the wheelbase was lengthened from 7 feet 6 inches to 8 feet, and the track was also widened by 4 inches to 8 feet.
 Toward the end of production the springs were changed to quarter elliptic, while in the final year of production the engine got a monoblock with overhead valves.

-- Another Singer Ten model was launched in 1930, having a side valve 1261cc, that was available until 1932.
+- Another Singer Ten model was launched in 1927, having a side valve 1261cc, a model that was available until 1932.

 - Tyre sizes for the Singer 10: